 Cranberry bogs are just one example of something unique you can experience during your visit to Cape Cod.
-Massachutes is one of four major cranberry growing areas in the U.S. and is responsible for half of U.S. cranberry production.
-We great responsibility comes great pride and we like to show off this unique growing process with Cranberry bog tours on Cape Cod.
+Massachusetts is one of four major cranberry growing areas in the U.S. and is responsible for half of U.S. cranberry production.
+With great responsibility comes great pride, and we like to show off this unique growing process with Cranberry bog tours on Cape Cod.
 Below is your holistic guide to the best Cape Cod cranberry growers and tours.
 If you like our guide to cranberry bogs on Cape Cod, then you’re sure to enjoy our complimentary Vacation Guide.
 This resource is filled with local information on how you can experience our area like a local.

 3 of the Best Cranberry Bog Tours on Cape Cod

 First, What Is a Cranberry Bog?

 If you’re not native to an area with cranberry bogs, you very well might not be familiar with this anomalous growing process.
 To understand scale, more than 14,000 acres of cranberry bogs span across the Southeastern Massachusetts region.
 For decades, these regions contributed to the wetlands ecosystem.
 In this way, cranberry growing has had a direct impact on the plant and animal species in these areas!
 Cranberries are unique in that they don’t grow on trees like apples or lemons, but on trailing vines among wetlands and layers of sand, gravel, and other sediments.